Building Accessible UIs with React and Tailwind

 };

-- Traps focus inside when open (you can't Tab out of it)
+- Keeps focus inside when open (you can't Tab out of it)

 - Returns focus to the previous element when closed